How does faucet work

 Turn off the water supply

-Before working on a faucet, make sure to turn off the water supply to the fixture, either at the shutoff valve under the sink or at the main water supply.
+Before working on a faucet, make sure to turn off the water supply to that fixture, either at the shutoff valve or by turning off the main water supply to the home.

 2. 2